Donkey Kong Country: Tropical Freeze: Reception

 Like its predecessor, Donkey Kong Country: Tropical Freeze received "generally favorable reviews" from critics.

 Destructoid gave the game a perfect 10 out of 10.
 GamesRadar gave the game 4 out of 5 stars, praising its presentation and challenge whilst criticising the co-operative multiplayer.
-Game Informer gave it a 9.25 out of 10 for the levels, gameplay and graphics, while also noting the game having a fewer levels than Returns.
+Game Informer gave it a 9.25 out of 10 for the levels, gameplay and graphics, while also noting the game having fewer levels than Returns.
 GameTrailers gave the game a 9.1 out of 10, praising enhancements made to the gameplay, and the "stellar" soundtrack.
 IGN gave the game 9 out of 10 for the game's challenge, level design, and boss battles.

 GameSpot, however, gave the game 6 out of 10, saying that interesting boss battles and vehicle segments did not make up for "clunky, repetitive level design" and poor implementation of new mechanics.
 GamesTM, who gave it a 7 out of 10, found the game to be as difficult as its predecessors, citing the enemy and obstacle placements, and the difficulty of boss battles.

 In their review of the Nintendo Switch version, GameSpot gave Tropical Freeze a more favorable assessment, awarding the game 9 out of 10.
 IGN stood by their 9 out of 10 score, remarking that the addition of Funky Mode makes the game more accessible without reducing the formidable platforming difficulty.

 The game was nominated for Best Visual Design and Best Audio at the 2014 Golden Joystick Awards, as well as for Best Nintendo Game at the 2018 event.